 Take time to analyze, calculate and gather your business metrics to find out if outsourcing brings value to a task, project, or your business as a whole.
 If you have enough resources to ride the whirlwind, leave it for in-house.
 But, if any of your employees are working more than 50 hours a week, you’d better consider hiring a remote team.

-But not only the what to outsource is important, but when as well.
+But not only the what to outsource is important, but when to outsource software development is important as well.
 Avoid starting off with an outsourcing campaign when your business is undergoing major restructuring or a shift in senior management.

 If you don’t know where you are going, you will never get there.
 After you’ve made up your mind to start an outsourcing project, you’d want to decide what exactly you want to outsource.
 Analyze your project to see what you can do in-house and what skills you don’t have.